fbpx Skip to main content

 RE Curriculum

-The RE Curriculum at St. Joseph’s implements the requirements of the RECD (Religious Education Catholic Directory).
-The new version of RECD, referred to as RED (Religious Education Directory) is expected to be published in January 2023.
-Once published, a timeline and plans for the implementation will be drawn up.
-There will be an allowance of a few years for implementing the new RED.
+The RE Curriculum at St. Joseph’s implements the requirements of the RED (Religious Education Directory).
 Students at St. Joseph’s follow the Edexcel RE GCSE course which is one of three endorsed by the Bishops’ Conference.
+A very small number of students follow the Edexcel Entry Level Certificate in Religious Studies.

 Year 7